SALAMANDRA - German Journal of Herpetology

 Text files have to be in RTF or Microsoft Word format (1.5 lines spacing, Times, font size 12 pt, left justified).
 Upon submission, figures (low resolution) and tables should be added on separate sheets following the text body (not imbedded within the text).
 After final acceptance of the manuscript, pictures must be submitted as electronic files in high resolution TIFF or JPEG format (minimum width of 170 mm at 400 dpi), as it is also obligate for line drawings, maps and diagrams.
 Figures and tables have to be numbered.
 Make sure that text within figures is large and clear enough, even if reduced to column width in printing.

 All manuscripts should have a title page with only title, author(s) plus address(es) and suggested running head.
 Major articles should include title, author(s), authors' addresses, detailed abstract (at maximum about 15% of the length of text body), up to 10 key words in addition to the title, and in the following order introduction, materials and methods, results, discussion, acknowledgements, references (which can be followed by an appendix or appendices).
 The sections material and methods, results and discussion can be combined or exchanged by other sections, if expedient.
 Start figure captions on a new page.
 All scientific genus and species names must be in italics.
 Use Small Capitals for authors cited in text and in references.
-Do not use capital letters in any part of the text.
+Do not use completely CAPITALIZED words in any part of the text.
 Do not use any format of letters except of italics, bold and Small Capitals.
 Avoid using footnotes.
 Do not use hyphenation.
 Throughout the manuscript never use tabs, nor double or more space typing.
 Only literature cited within the text shall be included in references.
 Multiple publications by an author or a team of authors within the same year should be indicated by a, b, c forth.
 Use “&” (not “and”) when citing a reference by two authors and “et al.” when more than two authors are involved.
 Avoid comma between author(s) and year of publication except when author(s) of taxa is/are meant.
 Personal communications or unpublished data shall be cited as follows (examples): (W. Böhme pers. comm.) or (W. Böhme unpubl. data).
 Worldwide web sources have to be cited by author and year in references.

 For style and the correct format, especially of citations including world wide web citations, refer to our manuscript and published publication provided here as examples.